 The reason coaching or counseling works is because the people that actively seek it out are willing to do what it takes.
 They hit rock bottom and will do anything to get through the pain that they have experienced in their lives.
 They are seeking the wisdom of others.
 They know they are not alone.
 For whatever hardship they have endured, someone before them has endured it as well and wrote a book about the experience.

 Some people refuse to look within.
 They prefer to forever remain a victim.
 They thrive in their victimhood and prefer the attention of others to the much needed attention of themselves.
 A victim mentality means they blame those around them for all their sadness and misfortunes in life.
 The wife blames the inattentive husband, the woman blames her own mother for her low self-esteem long into her own adulthood.
+In order to find true happiness after divorce you need to start by looking within yourself.

 You can’t help a victim by feeding into their victimhood just like you can’t help an alcoholic by providing them with just one more drink.
 We usually excuse their behavior because it is easier to just appease them then to stand up to them.